AmirahSmn/group-members/README.md

 # group-members
-this lis the list of our group members
-1 Amirah Semman
+this is the list of our group 8 members displayed in c++ program 1 Amirah Semman
 2 leul Niguse
 3 Yared Haftamu